 Whenever you apply for a personal loan, the financial institution will charge a processing fee of 1 to 2% on the loan in addition to the service tax.
 Before GST implementation, a 15% service tax was applicable on processing fee which, is now charged at 18%.
 This implies that there is a 3% increase in cost of availing a loan.
 Let us take an example here.
 Simran has applied for a personal loan of INR 10 lakh with a processing fee ranging between 1% to 2% of the loan amount or INR 10,000 – INR 20,000.
 The service tax levied would be range between INR 1,500 – INR 3,000.
 The same amount will now be INR 1,800 – INR 3,600 post implementation of GST.

 Although the cost of acquiring a loan has increased, this burden is not applicable on your regular EMI payouts as they fall outside the purview of GST and Service Tax.
 This is primarily the reason why a personal loan still remains a preferred form of borrowing.
-Hence, when you apply for a loan, you have to consider the impact of GST over the total loan amount.
+Hence, when you apply for a personal loan, you have to consider the impact of GST on personal loans total loan amount.

 “Finserv MARKETS, from the house of Bajaj Finserv is an exclusive online supermarket for all your personal and financial needs.
 Loans, Insurance, Investment and an exclusive EMI store, all under one roof – anytime, anywhere!”